-- a.
+- 4. Department of the Army Civilian (DAC) Personnel.
+The Army recognizes that "Civilians are [an] integral part of United States Army and support all facets of the Army mission [...].
+Additionally, Civilians possess critical skills which assure continuity of operations for all components." - a.
 Military Reserve Technician (MilTech) Program.
 "An excepted service civilian employee who -- - Must maintain military membership in the Selected Reserve as a condition of employment, and - Must be assigned to a position as a technician in the administration and training of the Selected Reserve, or to a position in the maintenance and repair of supplies or equipment issued to the Selected Reserve.